Bo-Lennart/memory_game/docs/README.md

 1. At the top of the page the user finds a score count of how many cards they've found as well as how many attempts they've had.

-2. Below the score counts a small box is presented with a few rules, followed by a heading that asks the user to choos a deck in order to start the game.
+2. Below the score counts, a small box is presented with a few rules, followed by a heading that asks the user to choose a deck in order to start the game.

-3. On each deck, the user finds a level combined with the colors: green, orange and red to present the difficulty levels.
+3. On each deck, the user finds a level combined with the colors: green, orange, and red to present the difficulty levels.

-4. The landing page finishes off with a short text about what potential cognitive benefits it could have to play memory followed by the footer with social links.
+4. The landing page finishes off with a short text about the potential cognitive benefits it could have to play memory followed by the footer with social links.

 ![IMAGE ALT TEXT HERE](../docs/screenshots/landing_page.png)

 ## Game Page

 Each difficulty level is based on the same functionality.
-In the background of the page there are functions that count the attempts, how many cards founds, checks for matches, turn cards, display the correct images and checks if the game is to be interupted with game over or a win.
+In the background of the page there are functions that count the attempts, how many cards were found; checks for matches, turn cards, display the correct images, and checks if the game is to be interrupted with a game over or a win.
 A time out inside the turnCard-/2/3 function is added for the user so that they get a chance to memorise what cards they have turned.

 ## Difficulty Levels

 The difficulty increases in terms of the amount of cards as well as the type of cards displayed.
-All decks have 20 tries to win.
+All the decks have 20 tries to win.
 1. Brew Deck: 16 cards with only pixel pictures.
 2. Heart Deck: 20 cards with pixel pictures and alphabetical letters.
 3. Robot Deck: 24 cards with only letters in black.

 | Pixel Deck | Amount of Cards | Failed Attempts Allowed | lvl |
 |-----------------|:-------------|:---------------:|:---------------:|